Tailscale Operator

 ```

-CoreWeave's `tailscale-operator` chart and container image provide the customizations necessary to support a non-overlapping `ipPool` out of the box.
+CoreWeave's `tailscale-operator` chart and container image provide the customizations needed to support a non-overlapping `ipPool` out of the box.

 Tailscale runs relay servers worldwide to help establish direct connections to endpoints on your Tailnet.
-When direct connections are [impossible](https://tailscale.com/blog/how-nat-traversal-works), the relays help to forward traffic to your endpoints.
+When direct connections are [impossible](https://tailscale.com/blog/how-nat-traversal-works), the relays forward traffic to your endpoints.

 To consume CoreWeave hosted relays, you must [add them to Tailnet's configuration](https://tailscale.com/docs/reference/derp-servers/custom-derp-servers#step-2-adding-derp-servers-to-your-tailnet).